dj-nitehawk/MongoDB.Entities/Documentation/wiki/Entities-Update.md

         .ExecuteAsync();
 ```

+## Update with builder methods
-also you can use all the _update definition builder_ methods supplied by the mongodb driver like so:
+also you can use all the [_update definition builder_](https://mongodb.github.io/mongo-csharp-driver/2.11/apidocs/html/Methods_T_MongoDB_Driver_UpdateDefinitionBuilder_1.htm) methods supplied by the mongodb driver like so:
 ```csharp
 await DB.Update<Author>()
         .Match(a => a.ID == "xxxxxxx")